 BlackBerry KEYone release date and price

-Having briefly shown its face at CES in Las Vegas under the codename Mercury, the new BlackBerry KEYone was finally made official at MWC 2017.
-The smartphone will be available worldwide, but an exact date for the US is as yet unknown.
-The device will come to the UK on May 5.
-As for the price, the KEYone will go for $549 in the US and £499 in the UK.
+After briefly sowing its face at CES in Las Vegas under the code name Mercury, the new BlackBerry KEYone was finally made official at MWC 2017.
+The smartphone is available worldwide, and was released in the US on May 31, 2017 after arriving to the UK on May 5.
+The KEYone is listed at $549 in the US and £499 in the UK.